 With so many multifunctional travel shoes on the market, it is sometimes difficult to determine what may make one better than another.
 Heck, what does “better” mean?
 In the case of the Mammut Comfort Low GTX Surround ($169, men’s and women’s), we enlisted an experienced hiker and traveler as our wear-tester to give it a real-world beating.

-As an increasing number of electronic devices, computers and cameras get toted along on our travels, the more we have come to see the value in packing along a little extra security for our valuables.
-Security that comes in the form of a Pacsafe Travelsafe X15 anti-theft portable safe.
+With all the electronic devices, computers and cameras that get toted along on our travels, we rely on additional anti-theft security that comes in the form of a Pacsafe Travelsafe X15 anti-theft portable safe.

 For many women, choosing a travel bra can be a challenge.
 An excellent, versatile, easy-wash-n-dry travel bra that provides needed support and mandatory comfort isn’t easy to find.
 Then I discovered the Knixwear Evolution Bra.
 Go buy one now.
 You will not regret it.